 - Cables: Covers should be used over electrical cables or cords that must cross over aisles or pathways.
 Cable covers should be no more than 1/2" thick in order for wheelchairs to traverse across them.

-___ Overnight Accommodations: If your event requires that participants find lodging overnight in the nearby vicinity, please review our list of wheelchair accessible hotels.
+___ Overnight Accommodations: If your event requires that participants find overnight lodging in the nearby vicinity, please review the list of wheelchair accessible hotels.
 You may want to use the International Symbol of Accessibility (see below) to identify wheelchair accessible hotels.

 TOTAL SEATING CAPACITY